-Everyone should try authentic pizza or pasta at least once while in Italy.
+Everyone should try authentic pizza or pasta at least once while on a food tour in Italy.
 However, don’t forget to also sample some of those lesser-known local dishes during your time away!

 Wherever you are travelling to within Italy, there are food and drink experiences that cater for all tastes and dietary requirements.
 Although, wherever you decide to spend your holiday, there are local delights to discover around every corner.